spacexfy/spacexfy/README.md

 Trading may not be suitable for every investor.
 Clients should only consider trading with funds they can afford to lose and should carefully evaluate their investment objectives, experience, and risk tolerance.

-SPACEXFY does not guarantee profits or protection from losses.
+SPACEXFY.ai does not guarantee profits or protection from losses.

 Past performance does not guarantee future results.